Adding Elements and Objects

-- Equations Read more… Contributor supports equations written in Mathematical Markup Language (MathML) and LaTeX.
-After you've created an equation, you can then copy and paste it into Contributor's editor.
+- Equations Read more… Flare supports equations written in Mathematical Markup Language (MathML) and LaTeX.
+After you've created an equation, you can then copy and paste it into Flare's editor.
 This gives you more flexibility to use the editor and format you want.
-Once you add an equation into your project, Contributor uses MathJax to render it.
-See About Equations.
+Once you add an equation into your project, Flare uses MathJax to render it.

 - Images Read more… You can insert images into

 - Indexes Read more… You can include an index in your output through the use of index keywords.
 An Index proxy is also necessary for print-based outputs.
-See Inserting Index Keywords.
+Unlike some features in Flare, there is no independent index file in your project that becomes the index in your output.
+Instead, the index is automatically generated when you build output, based on index keywords that you insert into content files in your project.
+See About Indexes.

-- Multimedia Read more… Contributor allows you to include various kinds of multimedia elements in your output, including video and audio.
+- Multimedia Read more… Flare allows you to include various kinds of multimedia elements in your output, including video, audio, and 3D models.
 See About Multimedia.

-- Links Read more… In Contributor, you can create links such as bookmarks, cross-references, hyperlinks, and more.
-See Links.
+- Navigation and Links Read more… In Flare, you can add several types of elements to help with navigation, such as tables of contents (TOCs) and browse sequences.
+You can also create links such as cross-references, text hyperlinks, image hyperlinks, drop-down text, and more.
+See Navigation and Links.

 - Page Layouts Read more… A page layout is an element that you can

-usein order to determine page specifications (e.g., size, margins) and to apply certain content (e.g., headers, footers, page numbers) to many (or all) topics in print-based output.
+create in your projectin order to determine page specifications (e.g., size, margins) and to apply certain content (e.g., headers, footers, page numbers) to many (or all) topics in print-based output.
 It allows for easy configuration through the use of content frames, bleeds, crop marks, registration marks, margins, padding, alignment features, and more.
+Page layouts are similar to master pages, but are more flexible and easier to use.
+The general rule of thumb is that page layouts are recommended for print-based output (when possible), and master pages continue to be the best method for automatically adding headers, footers, and breadcrumbs in multiple topics for online output.
+Another difference between page layouts and master pages is that page layouts can be used for any of the print-based outputs (Adobe FrameMaker, Adobe PDF, Microsoft Word, XHTML Book), whereas master pages can be used only for Microsoft Word and FrameMaker when creating print-based output.
 See About Page Layouts.

 - Slideshows Read more… You can add a slideshow as an alternative way to display content, using navigation controls to move from slide to slide to view different content.
 Most kinds of content can be placed into a slideshow, including snippets, text, tables, and more.
 See About Slideshows.